mchobby/esp8266-upy/FILEFORMAT/readme_ENG.md

 # IMAGE based format

-## helper library (img)
-The `imglib/img.py` library contains helper classes and functions.

-The `ClipReader` class is made to offers image clipping (extract an image sub-section) service on the top of `xxxReader` classes.
-So, very useful to display a small part of a wide image onto a TFT ;-)
-Notice that `ClipReader.show()` allows to inspect the content of the clipping in the terminal (very usefull)!

-The `open_image()` is an helpher that identify the type of image based on file extension, create the appropriate reader (eg: `BmpReader` for .bmp file) and encapsulate it into a `ClipReader` to benefits from image clipping possibility.

 ## bmp format
 BMP format is the Windows Bitmap file which have a variety of encoding algorithm.
 This library support BMP  encoded with RGB888 (24 bits per Pixel).